 Dr. Robert Govers

 Robert Govers is a senior partner at Anholt & Co, an independent international scholar, speaker and author on the reputation of cities, regions and countries.
-He is chairman of the International Place Branding Association.

 Robert has been an adjunct or visiting scholar at Tsinghua University, Beijing; the University of Leuven, Belgium; Rotterdam School of Management, The Netherlands; Loughborough University London Campus; IULM University Milano, Italy; and several institutes in Dubai, United Arab Emirates.
 He also teaches Place Branding on the UNESCO World Heritage at Work Master programme in Torino, Italy.